Design Mistakes that will cost you sales.

 The first two mistakes are to do with non-text issues then we will move into the text problems as a result of overusing the text editor.

-1. Pop Up Windows (Not to be confused with clickable links that open in different windows or tabs)
+1. Pop Up Windows (Not to be confused with chatbots)

 2. Flashing Banner Ads

-Mixed feelings on these, some web users hate them others don’t mind them.
+People have mixed feelings about these, some web users hate them others don’t mind them.
 Our way of thinking is that anything that flashes advertising another site has the ability to attract the user’s eye away from YOUR product, service or the information on your site.
 We are not saying don’t use these but be careful where you place them.
 Do not put them above your main content or at the sides of pages near your navigation.
 If you want to use animated banners put them towards the bottom of your pages.

 There is one exception here if you run a free information site and your income is derived from clicks on these banners or other ads then put them where you think they are most likely to be clicked even at the top of the page.